 With every design choice, we’ve started to ask ourselves: does this image/graphic/text truly add value, and can it be said with less?
 This transition to simple and intuitive website design is a logical transition.
 UXers and conversion junkies alike will agree that the online experience needs to be smooth.
 Because, if this is not the case, the attention or ability of the users will be lost in no time.

 And while all of these things are critical parts to a creating and maintaining a positive online shopper experience and CRO, there is one overarching theme that should be kept in mind with all design and strategic decisions: user fluency.

 Users’ fluency determines their perception

-Fluency in psychological literature is a broad term with many faces.
-But, ultimately, it can be understood as the ease or difficulty someone has when processing information.
+Fluency in psychological literature is a mental process with many faces.
+But, ultimately, it can be understood as the ease (or difficulty) someone has when processing information.
 For example, if something is hard to read, individuals will perceive the task in front of them as harder to complete.

 One study tested this effect by providing two groups with a text explaining an exercise routine.
 One of the versions was provided in a difficult-to-read brush script, and the other was given in an easy-to-read Arial font.

 The authors found that those in the condition with the more difficult to read font perceived the exercise as being more difficult and time-consuming.

 The reason that this happens is that when we humans make judgments, we use various external and internal cues.
 Processing fluency is one of the most prominent internal cues we use in reasoning.